siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 This page describes the TinyG safety interlock shutdown system.
-The safety interlock is designed to shut down the machine in a controlled state if a safety envelope switch is tripped.
-Machine state is preserved so that jobs can be resumed after a safety interlock shutdown occurs.
+The safety interlock is designed to shut down a machine in a controlled manner if a safety envelope switch is tripped.
+Machine state is preserved so that jobs can be resumed after a safe conditions are restored.

 *** Note - At the current time this page is just a specification.
 No TinyG's in production have this feature ***